enkidevs/curriculum/r/r-core/functions-in-r-ii/README.md

-name: Intro to Functions
+name: More on Functions

-description: Function basics.
+description: The matrix, reduce and sum functions.

 insights:
   - the-matrix-function-r